Ranchero-Software/NetNewsWire/Technotes/SyncGotchas.markdown

-# Possible Gotchas To Be Aware When Working on Syncing
+# Possible Gotchas To Be Aware Of When Working on Syncing

 ## Accounts and the local account